-- (i) The covered entity has a reasonable belief that: - (A) The individual has been or may be subjected to domestic violence, abuse, or neglect by such person; or - (B) Treating such person as the personal representative could endanger the individual; and - (ii) The covered entity, in the exercise of professional judgment, decides that it is not in the best interest of the individual to treat the person as the individual's personal representative. - (h) Standard: Confidential communications.
-A covered health care provider or health plan must comply with the applicable requirements of § 164.522(b) in communicating protected health information. - disclosures Standard: Uses (i) and consistent with notice.
+- (4) Implementation specification: Deceased individuals.
+If under applicable law an executor, administrator, or other person has authority to act on behalf of a deceased individual or of the individual's estate, a covered entity must treat such person as a personal representative under this subchapter, with respect to protected health information relevant to such personal representation. - (5) Implementation specification: Abuse, neglect, endangerment situations.
+Notwithstanding a State law or any requirement of this paragraph to the contrary, a covered entity may elect not to treat a person as the personal representative of an individual if: - (i) The covered entity has a reasonable belief that: - (A) The individual has been or may be subjected to domestic violence, abuse, or neglect by such person; or - (B) Treating such person as the personal representative could endanger the individual; and - (ii) The covered entity, in the exercise of professional judgment, decides that it is not in the best interest of the individual to treat the person as the individual's personal representative. - (h) Standard: Confidential communications.
+A covered health care provider or health plan must comply with the applicable requirements of §164.522(b) in communicating protected health information. - (i) Standard: Uses and disclosures consistent with notice.
 A covered entity that is required by §164.520 to have a notice may not use or disclose protected health information in a manner inconsistent with such notice.
-A covered entity that is required by § 164.520(b)(1)(iii) to include a specific statement in its notice if it intends to engage in an activity listed in § 164.520(b)(1)(iii)(A)-(C), may not use or disclose protected health information for such activities, unless the required statement is included in the notice. - (j) Standard: Disclosures by whistle-blowers and workforce member crime victims-(1) Disclosures by whistleblowers.
-A covered entity is not considered to have violated the requirements of this subpart if a member of its workforce or a business associate discloses protected health information, provided that: - (i) The workforce member or business associate believes in good faith that the covered entity has engaged in conduct that is unlawful or otherwise violates professional or clinical standards, or that the care, services, or conditions provided by the covered entity potentially endangers one or more patients, workers, or the public; and

-- (ii) The disclosure is to: - (A) A health oversight agency or public health authority authorized by law to investigate or otherwise oversee the relevant conduct or conditions of the covered entity or to an appropriate health care accreditation organization for the purpose of reporting the allegation of failure to meet professional standards or misconduct by the covered entity; or - (B) An attorney retained by or on behalf of the workforce member or business associate for the purpose of determining the legal options of the workforce member or business associate with regard to the conduct described in paragraph (j)(1)(i) of this section. - (2) Disclosures by workforce members who are victims of a crime.
-A covered entity is not considered to have violated the requirements of this subpart if a member of its workforce who is the victim of a criminal act discloses protected health information to a law enforcement official, provided that: - (i) The protected health information disclosed is about the suspected perpetrator of the criminal act; and - (ii) The protected health information disclosed is limited to the information listed in § 164.512(f)(2)(i).
+A covered entity that is required by §164.520(b)(1)(iii) to include a specific statement in its notice if it intends to engage in an activity listed in §164.520(b)(1)(iii) (A)-(C), may not use or disclose protected health information for such activities, unless the required statement is included in the notice. - (j) Standard: Disclosures by whistleblowers and workforce member crime victims-(1) Disclosures by whistleblowers.
+A covered entity is not considered to have violated the requirements of this subpart if a member of its workforce or a business associate discloses protected health information, provided that: - (i) The workforce member or business associate believes in good faith that the covered entity has engaged in conduct that is unlawful or otherwise violates professional or clinical standards, or that the care, services, or conditions provided by the covered entity potentially endangers one or more patients, workers, or the public; and - (ii) The disclosure is to: - (A) A health oversight agency or public health authority authorized by law to investigate or otherwise oversee the relevant conduct or conditions of the covered entity or to an appropriate health care accreditation organization for the purpose of reporting the allegation of failure to meet professional standards or misconduct by the covered entity; or - (B) An attorney retained by or on behalf of the workforce member or business associate for the purpose of determining the legal options of the workforce member or business associate with regard to the conduct described in paragraph (j)(1)(i) of this section. - (2) Disclosures by workforce members who are victims of a crime.
+A covered entity is not considered to have violated the requirements of this subpart if a member of its workforce who is the victim of a criminal act discloses protected health information to a law enforcement official, provided that: - (i) The protected health information disclosed is about the suspected perpetrator of the criminal act; and - (ii) The protected health information disclosed is limited to the information listed in §164.512(f)(2)(i).

 [65 FR 82802, Dec.
 28, 2000, as amended at 67 FR 53267, Aug.
-14, 2002]
+14, 2002; 78 FR 5696, Jan.
+25, 2013]

-§ 164.504 Uses and disclosures: Organizational requirements.
+§164.504 Uses and disclosures: Organizational requirements.